Common Birth Control Shot Linked to Risk of HIV Infection

 CITATIONS

-Newswise — WASHINGTON—Transitioning away from a popular contraceptive shot known as DMPA could help protect women in Sub-Saharan Africa and other high-risk regions from becoming infected with HIV, according to a research review published in the Endocrine Society’s journal Endocrine Reviews.
+Newswise — BIRMINGHAM, Ala. – Replacing the popular contraceptive shot known as DMPA with alternative methods of contraception could help protect women in sub-Saharan Africa and other high-risk regions from becoming infected with HIV, according to a comprehensive review of available evidence published in the journal Endocrine Reviews.

+“Human studies suggest DMPA use may raise the risk of HIV infection in exposed women by about 40 percent,” said Zdenek Hel, Ph.D., professor in the University of Alabama at Birmingham Department of Pathology, UAB School of Medicine, and a co-author of the study.

+“Importantly, we know that some other forms of contraceptive methods do not show the same deleterious effect on the immune function in cell culture, small animals or human studies

+As of 2016, 36.7 million people worldwide were living with HIV, according to UNAIDS, the Joint United Nations Program on HIV/AIDS.
+More than half of those people live in eastern or southern Africa.
+AIDS is the most advanced stage of the HIV viral infection.

+DMPA — or depot-medroxyprogesterone acetate — is the predominant contraceptive in sub-Saharan Africa, administered as a birth control shot every three months.
+It is estimated to be used by more than 50 million women worldwide.
+“It is also used at a relatively high frequency in Alabama and other Southern states in the United States,” Hel said.

-The predominant contraceptive in Sub-Saharan Africa is depot-medroxyprogesterone acetate (DMPA)—a birth control shot administered every three months.
-Human studies suggest DMPA use may raise the risk of HIV infection by 40 percent.
-Other forms of contraceptive shots do not show the same correlation with HIV infection.
-In this article, the authors review the underlying biological mechanisms that could contribute to increased risk of HIV infection for certain hormonal contraceptives but not others.
+In the research review, first author Janet P. Hapgood, Ph.D., University of Cape Town, South Africa; Hel; and Charu Kaushic, McMaster University, Hamilton, Ontario, Canada, examined the underlying biological mechanisms that could contribute to increased risk of HIV infection for certain hormonal contraceptives but not others.

-According to UNAIDS, 36.7 million people worldwide were living with HIV as of 2016.
-AIDS is the most advanced stage of HIV infection.

-“To protect individual and public health, it is important to ensure women in areas with high rates of HIV infection have access to affordable contraceptive options,” said the review’s first author, Prof. Janet P. Hapgood, Ph.D., of the University of Cape Town in Cape Town, South Africa.
-“Increasing availability of contraceptives that use a different form of the female hormone progestin than the one found in DMPA could help reduce the risk of HIV transmission.”
+“To protect individual and public health, it is important to ensure women in areas with high rates of HIV infection have access to affordable contraceptive options,” Hapgood said.
+“Increasing availability of contraceptives that use a form of the female hormone progestin different from the one found in DMPA could help reduce the risk of HIV transmission.”

-In addition to these clinical studies, the review’s authors examined animal, cell and biochemical research on the form of progestin used in DMPA—medroxprogesterone acetate, or MPA.
-The analysis revealed MPA acts differently than other forms of progestin used in contraceptives.
-MPA behaves like the stress hormone cortisol in the cells of the genital tract that can come in contact with HIV.
+In addition to these clinical studies, the authors examined animal, cell and biochemical research on the form of progestin used in DMPA — medroxyprogesterone acetate, or MPA.
+The analysis revealed MPA acts differently from other forms of progestin used in contraceptives.
+In the cells of the genital tract that can come in contact with HIV, MPA behaves like the stress hormone cortisol.

 “The increased rate of HIV infection among women using DMPA contraceptive shots is likely due to multiple reasons, including decreases in immune function and the protective barrier function of the female genital tract,” Hapgood said.
 “Studying the biology of MPA helps us understand what may be driving the increased rate of HIV infection seen in human research.
 These findings suggest other forms of birth control should rapidly replace DMPA shots.”

-Endocrinologists are at the core of solving the most pressing health problems of our time, from diabetes and obesity to infertility, bone health, and hormone-related cancers.
-The Endocrine Society is the world’s oldest and largest organization of scientists devoted to hormone research and physicians who care for people with hormone-related conditions.
+Endocrine Reviews is a publication of the Endocrine Society, the world’s oldest and largest organization of scientists devoted to hormone research and physicians who care for people with hormone-related conditions.

-The Society has more than 18,000 members, including scientists, physicians, educators, nurses and students in 122 countries.
-To learn more about the Society and the field of endocrinology, visit our site at www.endocrine.org.
-Follow us on Twitter at @TheEndoSociety and @EndoMedia.
+To offset the immunosuppressive effect of DMPA, a new formulation called Sayana Press has recently been developed that administers 31 percent less hormone via a subcutaneous administration.
+In a manuscript released this week, Chelsea Polis, Ph.D., Guttmacher Institute, and Sharon Achilles, M.D., Ph.D., University of Pittsburgh, together with Hapgood and Hel, address the potential effect of reducing the dose of DMPA.
+The authors conclude that, while the lower dose is likely to result in a partial reduction of the systemic concentration of the hormone shortly after delivery, it is not likely to ameliorate the overall negative impact of MPA on biological responses.

+“Unfortunately, simply reducing the dose of DMPA is not a solution,” Hel said.
+“We need a qualitatively new approach.
+However, I am an optimist.
+I believe a solution is already in our hands.
+The real effort now lies in the implementation of the knowledge accumulated over the last six years into clinical practice and public health policy.”